Nature and Biodiversity

 To find out more on our green infrastructure work see here.

-Course Mail Series 4 – Nature and Biodiversity in the Built Environment – Sign up to the latest UKGBC Course Mail series for on-demand learning on nature & biodiversity, delivered in weekly easy-to-read emails.
+Course Mail Series 4 – Nature and Biodiversity in the Built Environment – Sign up to UKGBC’s Course Mail series for on-demand learning on nature & biodiversity, delivered in weekly easy-to-read emails.

 Insights into Nature and Biodiversity – We uncovered the drivers and barriers behind our Gold Leaf members’ enhancing and protecting nature and biodiversity.
 As well as providing key insights on the state of nature in the UK, positive industry trends, the business case for nature, and a timeline of government policy and work.